Virus unleashes wave of fraud in US amid fear and scarcity

 One of Parris’ alleged victims in the Ponzi scheme, Jane Naylon, said she took guitar lessons from Parris’ father, a reverend at a local church and lost $150,000 in the fraud.

-Naylon said she attended a hearing in federal court hearing in New York this year and was dismayed when Parris was released on his own recognizance.
-When her daughter texted her the news weeks later that Parris had been charged for PPE fraud, she said she was in complete shock, but also pleased.
+Naylon was dismayed when Parris was released on his own recognizance in the Ponzi scheme.
+When she learned he had been charged for PPE fraud, she said she was in shock, but also pleased.

 "I’m ecstatic,” she said.
 “I hope he goes to jail for life.”